 SB 45 established strict timely use of funds and project delivery requirements for transportation projects programmed in the STIP.
 Missing critical milestones could result in deletion of the project from the STIP, and a permanent loss of the funds to the county and region.
 Therefore, these timely use of funds deadlines must be considered in programming the various project phases in the STIP.
 While SB 45 provides some flexibility with respect to these deadlines by allowing for deadline extensions under certain circumstances, the CTC is very clear that deadline extensions will be the exception rather than the rule.
-MTC Resolution No. 3606, Revised, details the Regional Project Delivery Policy for Regional Discretionary Funding, which may be more restrictive than the State's delivery policy.
-See Attachment C to MTC Resolution No. 4208 for additional extension and amendment procedures.
+MTC Resolution No. 3606, Revised, details the Regional Project Delivery Policy for Regional Discretionary Funding, which are more restrictive than the State's delivery policy.
+For instance, MTC expects STIP projects to request allocation of funds by January 31st of the programmed fiscal year.
+Further, MTC expects regular status reports from sponsors that will feed into the region's state allocation plan.
+See Attachment C to MTC Resolution No. 4398 for additional extension and amendment procedures.